Imperative statements¶

 if/then/else statement

-Please note the indentation for used here: if/then/else
+Please note the indentation for used here: if/then/else is not a code-block,

 but a single statement, so we could have written it in a single line as well.